CodeworksThesisProject/Placay/README.md

 * `/user/profileimage` -> post -> Fileupload for a picture to folder /uploads with input type="file" name="profileImage", will set the profileImage field of user to file without base url /uploads/NameOFImage (Name is auto generated when uploading an image)

 ### User favorites Routes
-* `/user/favorite` -> get -> gives you a list of favorites saved in the user profile with latitude, longitude, label, Google Point-of-Interest ID and an unique id
+* `/user/favorite` -> get -> gives you a list of favorites saved in the user profile with latitude, longitude, name, Google Point-of-Interest ID and an unique id
-* `/user/favorite` -> post -> lets you add a favorite with latitude, longitude, label, Google Point-of-Interest ID and will create an unique id
+* `/user/favorite` -> post -> lets you add a favorite with latitude, longitude, name, Google Point-of-Interest ID and will create an unique id
 * `/user/favorite` -> delete -> send the id of a favorite to delete it

 ### Tours Routes